hannahlu/comp160-engineering/README.md

 In the 1980s computer software applications first started to be adapted for the disabled.
 Nowadays most web and office software is accessible for the visually impaired, however, mainstream video games are overwhelming inaccessible [].

 ### PAPERS TO FOCUS ON NEXT:
-1. AccTrace: Accessibility in Phases of Requirements Engineering, Design and Coding Software
+1. R. G. De Branco, M. I. Cagnin, and D. M. B. Paiva, “AccTrace: Accessibility in phases of requirements engineering, design, and coding software,” in Proceedings - 14th International Conference on Computational Science and Its Applications, ICCSA 2014, 2014, pp. 225–228.
-2. Game Not Over: Accessibility Issues in Video Games Kevin
+2. K. Bierre, J. Chetwynd, B. Ellis, D. M. Hinn, S. Ludi, and T. Westin, “Game Not Over: Accessibility Issues in Video Games.”
-3. Issues in student valuing of software engineering best practices
+3. S. T. Frezza, “Issues in student valuing of software engineering best practices,” in 2016 IEEE Frontiers in Education Conference (FIE), 2016, pp. 1–4.
+4. J. T. Nganji and S. H. Nggada, “Disability-aware software engineering for improved system accessibility and usability,” Int.
+J. Softw.
+Eng. its Appl., 2011.
+5. Burgstahler.
+S, “Designing Software that is Accessible to Individuals with Disabilities,” Univ.
+Washington., 2014.
+6. C. G. Bernardo, A. Mori, T. R. C. Orlandi, and C. G. Duque, “Multimodality by electronic games as assistive technology for visual disabilities,” in 2016 1st International Conference on Technology and Innovation in Sports, Health and Wellbeing (TISHW), 2016, pp. 1–8.
-4. Embedded Systems for People with Special Needs: Insights from a Real Case
+7. E. Gómez-Martínez and A. Fernández-Díaz, “Embedded Systems for People with Special Needs: Insights from a Real Case.”
-5. Disability-Aware Software Engineering for Improved System Accessibility
-6. Guidelines of Serious Game Accessibility for the Disabled 7.
+8. H.-J. Park and S.-B. Kim, “Guidelines of Serious Game Accessibility for the Disabled,” in 2013 International Conference on Information Science and Applications (ICISA), 2013, pp. 1–3.

 ### Obstacles
 1. Time pressures in gaming industry